Staff and system text

 Staff Text is applied to one staff (or Grand staff) in the score, and is indicative only for that staff; any playback effect associated with the text is limited in the same way.
 The text will appear in the corresponding instrument part.

 If you choose to hide empty staves, any staff text belonging to an empty staff will also be hidden.

 Staff text can, for example, be used to apply indications such as Solo or Pizzicato to one staff in a score.
 Depending on what the instructions of the staff text are, MIDI playback of that staff at the text location can be altered to match the instructions by right-clicking on the staff text and selecting

 Staff text properties

-- Right-click on the text and chose "Staff Text properties," then click on the relevant tab.
+- Right-click on the text and choose "Staff Text properties," then click on the relevant tab.

 System text is applied to one staff in the score, but is indicative for every staff in the system.
 Any associated playback properties are applied to the whole system.
 The text will appear in all instrument parts.

 System text is never hidden by the hide empty staves feature.